 IMPORTANT: RHI is different to a default.
 You do not get any notice when the listing will be made.
 The only way you will know if a listing has been made is to check your credit report.

-FINANCIAL HARDSHIP (UNDER THE CREDIT LAW) AND YOUR CREDIT REPORT
+FINANCIAL HARDSHIP (UNDER THE NATIONAL CREDIT ACT) AND YOUR CREDIT REPORT

 Repayment history information: the listings indicating you are paying late will not stop on your credit report until the contract has been varied by agreement.
 This means the quicker a repayment arrangement is agreed between you and your credit report the faster the RHI will stop showing the late payments on your credit report.

 Default listing: A default listing cannot be listed if a request for hardship has been made (and it is the first request in the last 4 months).
 A default cannot be listed until 14 days after the hardship variation has been refused in writing.
-A default cannot be listed while you are in an external dispute resolution scheme.
-See Factsheet: Dispute Resolution
+A default cannot be listed while you are in an external dispute resolution scheme: see our Dispute Resolution factsheet

 WHAT ALL OF THIS MEANS: